Frequently Asked Questions

 No, VolunTeach Peru is an educational and social enterprise legally set up in Lima, Peru.
 We are supervised by the National Taxing Office.
-Our hard work is independent, transparent and programmes are developed internally.
+Our hard work is independent, transparent and programmes are organized by ourselves.
 We are not funded by any governmental body or Organisation.

-Yes, only this programme requires a small programme fee.
-It is a one-off payment, sustainable and reasonable compared to other organisations abroad.
-The programme is very well organized and support is available when needed.
+The Programme Fee is a one-off payment, sustainable and reasonable compared to most organisations abroad.
+The TAE programme is a very well organized experience where a list of services are provided and support is available when needed.

 Please, visit the “Why pay for the Programme” section of the website for further information on what it is included.
 It is a common practice that NGOs charge high fees to their volunteers, as a social enterprise this is not our philosophy.